 - Is the location properly licensed and credentialed?

-- Ask about AAP accreditation (Association of Professional Piercers)
+- Do they have AAP accreditation (Association of Professional Piercers)

-If you’re not able to have a medical professional, like your pediatrician, a nurse or dermatologist, pierce your baby’s ears, then try finding an Association of Professional Piercers member near you here.
+If you have any doubts about a certain business, you’re not obligated to stay for an appointment or use their services.
+Remember, your instincts are there for a reason.
+If you’re not able to have a medical professional pierce your baby’s ears, try finding an Association of Professional Piercers member near you here.

 Pediatrician